|

 THE reason for the

-Two historians have given me suggestions for the name change.
+Two local historians gave me suggestions for the name change.
 Church

-stalwart Joe Pennell says the Nantwich-Wybunbury parish boundary is on
+stalwart, the late Joe Pennell said the Nantwich-Wybunbury parish boundary is on

 the bend in Audlem Road (at the junction with Peter de Stapleigh Way).